How to Give a Baby Up for Adoption in Florida

 The amount of post-adoption communication you want to maintain with the adoptive family

-Your adoption specialist’s job is to inform you about all of your options and to counsel you through the emotional and legal processes of putting your baby up for adoption in Florida, but the decisions are yours to make.
+Your adoption specialist’s job is to inform you about all of your options and to counsel you through the emotional and legal processes of putting your baby up for adoption in Florida — but the decisions are always yours to make.

 Eager to get to know and bond with you before and after the adoption, to whatever extent you feel comfortable with.
 This means that, if you choose to, you can develop a deep and meaningful relationship that will last a lifetime.

-The process of finding adoptive parents for your child when giving baby up for adoption in Florida goes something like this:
+The process of finding adoptive parents when giving a baby up for adoption in Florida goes something like this:

-You’ll talk to your American Adoptions specialist about the life you picture your child having with their family, including where they might live, what (if any) religion they’d be raised in, how many (if any) siblings they’d have, what their parents would be like, where they’d travel, where they’d go to college and more.
+Step 1: You’ll talk to your American Adoptions specialist about the life you picture your child having with their family, what (if any) religion they’d be raised in, how many (if any) siblings they’d have, what their parents would be like, where they’d travel, where they’d go to college and more.
 And because American Adoptions is a national adoption agency, you’re don’t have to stick with families in Florida.
 Your baby’s adoptive family could live anywhere in the United States.

-Once you’ve chosen who your baby’s parents will be, you’ll be able to stay in touch until the delivery and then if you place your baby, you can maintain regular communication after the adoption to whatever extent you feel comfortable for as long as you want.
+Step 3: Once you’ve chosen who your baby’s parents will be, you’ll be able to stay in touch until the delivery.
+If you still wish to place your baby at that time, you can maintain regular communication after the adoption to whatever extent you feel comfortable for as long as you want.

 Establishing a plan for your time in the hospital during labor and delivery can put your mind at ease and make you feel more prepared.
-When considering adoption in Florida, you’ll create a custom birth plan with your adoption specialist that takes into consideration factors like:
+When considering adoption in Florida, you’ll create a custom birth plan with your adoption specialist that takes into consideration: